Skip to content

 7. Select Save.

-8. Select Virtual Appliances.
+2. Select Virtual Appliances.

 The value of keyPassphrase must be identical for every virtual appliance in the cluster.
 The keyPassphrase cannot start with a special character, and cannot include !, /, \, or spaces.

-If the VA connection is successful, you can now connect the VA to a source and enable Transport Layer Security if the source supports it.
+If the VA connection is successful, you can now connect the VA cluster to a source and enable Transport Layer Security if the source supports it.

 Deploying VAs for High Availability and Disaster Recovery